Pancreatitis is inflammation of the pancreas — an organ that produces enzymes that help us digest proteins, fats and sugars.

 How is pancreatitis diagnosed?

-When pancreatitis is suspected, laboratory tests such as higher than normal levels of some of the proteins produced by the pancreas, such as amylase and lipase.
-An abdominal ultrasound (sonogram) or a CAT scan (computer tomography) of the adbomen can help show the inflammation and swelling of the pancreas and surrounding tissues.
+When pancreatitis is suspected, laboratory tests often reveal higher than normal levels of some of the proteins produced by the pancreas, such as amylase and lipase.
+An abdominal ultrasound (sonogram) or a CAT scan (computer tomography) of the abdomen can help show the inflammation and swelling of the pancreas and surrounding tissues.
 Once pancreatitis is diagnosed,other blood tests are done to search for a cause and to look for any complications due to the inflammation.

 Repeated inflammation of the pancreas is rare, but when it occurs it may lead to chronic problems with digestion, diabetes, and recurrent or persistent pain.
 In these cases, additional specialized tests such as an ERCP (endoscopic retrograde cholangiopancreatography) or MRCP (magnetic resonance cholanglopancreatography) may be required.
 An ERCP consists of the passage of a narrow flexible tube with a camera and a light through the mouth down inside the small intestine to look at the bile duct and pancreatic duct.
 More recently an MRCP has become available where the radiologist uses a special camera to examine the bile duct, gallbladder and pancreas.